fehuinc/fehuleather/README.md

 # Todo

+Totem Perf
+  Hide rows that are out of the viewport
+  On desktop, we need 5 totem items
+  On mobile, we need 3

 Automatic Currency Conversion — users choose their own country (perhaps, a little flag next to prices?) https://github.com/RubyMoney/money http://stackoverflow.com/a/3843805/313576